dotnetandux/MVC-Blog/README.md

 2. Open the project in Visual Studio.

-3. Set up the database (instructions in `docs/database_setup.md` or similar).

-4. Build and run the application using Visual Studio.
+3. Build and run the application using Visual Studio.

 ## Usage